percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 ~~~
 Figure: Sample DTLS-SRTP Exchange via the Tunnel

-Each of the messages on the right-hand side of (#fig-message-flow)
+After the initial TLS connection has been established each of the messages
-is a tunneling protocol message as defined in
+on the right-hand side of (#fig-message-flow) is a tunneling protocol
-Section (#tunneling-protocol).
+message as defined in Section (#tunneling-protocol).

 SRTP protection profiles supported by the media distributor will be
 sent in a "SupportedProfiles" message when the TLS tunnel is initially